 How Do You Calculate Overtime for Hourly Employees in New Jersey?

-For example, if an hourly employee earns $20 per hour and works 45 hours in one week:
+For example, if an hourly employee earns $20 per hour and works 45 hours in a week, they must be compensated for 5 hours of overtime:

 How is Overtime Calculated for Salaried Employees in New Jersey?